Virus deaths could rise as infections fall

 “An absolutely amoral, hideous thought.
 One I have had no countenance with from the very first time it was suggested.”

-The federal government’s coronavirus response will return to the spotlight on Tuesday when the nation’s top public servant fronts a Senate hearing.
+The federal government’s coronavirus response will return to the spotlight on Tuesday when the nation’s top public servant, Prime Minister and Cabinet secretary Philip Gaetjens, faces a Senate hearing.

-Prime Minister and Cabinet secretary Philip Gaetjens will appear before the inquiry.

 Queensland had one new infection, a man who returned from overseas in hotel quarantine.